Birmingham Probate Registry Closed: new Contact Details.

 Coventry Combined Court Centre Northampton Combined Court Centre Wolverhampton Bereavement Centre Kidderminster County Court

-Birmingham Probate Registry Office is part of the Probate Service
+Birmingham Probate Registry Office is part of the Courts Service

 The Probate Service forms part of the Family Division of the High Court.
 It deals with ‘non-contentious’ probate business.
 This is where there is no dispute about the validity of a will or entitlement to take a grant.
 It issues grants of representation, which are known as either: